-ChatGPT vs Claude vs Gemini vs Perplexity vs o1
+ChatGPT vs Claude vs Gemini vs Copilot vs Perplexity

 Which AI fits your job?
 Vendors focus on their own tools.
 We map tools to roles — marketing, analytics, product, copywriting — so you pick what works for your actual workflow.
-Updated for 2026 with reasoning models and Perplexity.
+Reviewed for 2026 with workflow patterns, official vendor sources, and current reasoning/agent guidance.

 By Role